Michael G. Smith

 Ph.D., Georgetown University, 1991

-Michael Smith is currently finishing a textbook on the history of the Space Age, and is completing a monograph on the history of aerospace engineering at Purdue University (between 1946 and 1969).
+Michael Smith teaches Russian History and Aerospace History, and is finishing a monograph on the history of Maurice Zucrow’s Jet Propulsion and Aerospace studies at Purdue University (between 1946 and 1969).
+Here are his publications:

 Rockets and Revolution: A Cultural History of Early Spaceflight (Lincoln: University of Nebraska Press, 2014).